vishal-kumar2/Elephant_detection/README.md

 These methods are:

 - Labor intensive
-- Slow
+- Sluggish
-- Limited in coverage
+- Limited in coverage area
 - Unable to provide real-time alerts

 An intelligent automated surveillance system is required for early detection and warning of elephant intrusions.